Research in Practice

 Like our Facebook page to receive important updates from the surgery

-We welcome 2 new GP trainee doctors to the surgery, Dr Joesph Blunt and Dr Sammy Anwuzia.
+We also welcome a new GP trainee doctor to the surgery Dr Usna Kakar.

 Welcome to our new staff members

-Sunaina Bajaj - Physiotherapist, you can book directly with her with any new muscular or joint problems
+George Buckland - Physiotherapist, you can book directly with him with any new muscular or joint problems via the reception team

 Patient Survey response from the practice - please see News Feed